httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

   for the message.
 See below for processing requirements.

-"fooUrl" contains a URI-reference (Section 4.1 of [RFC3986], Section 4.1).
+"fooUrl" contains a URI-reference (Section 4.1 of [RFC3986]).
 If its value is not a valid URI-reference, that URL MUST be ignored.
 If its value is a relative reference (Section 4.2 of [RFC3986]), it MUST be resolved (Section 5 of [RFC3986]) before being used.